All Products

 Feature description

-• Private keys can only be exported if they have the OBJ_ATTR_EXTRACTABLE (is exportable) property value set to 1.
-To review key properties, utilize the getAttribute command.
-For further details on key properties, refer to key property constants.
+• The key must have the OBJ_ATTR_EXTRACTABLE (is exportable) property set to 1 before it can be exported.
+To check key properties, use the getAttribute command.
+For details on key properties, refer to key property constants.

-• Keys cannot be exported in plaintext from HSM; thus, the exported private key must be encrypted using AES.
+• Keys cannot be exported from HSM in plaintext.
+The exported private key must be encrypted using AES.

 Important

-Ensure you have initiated the key_mgmt_tool and logged on to HSM with a CU identity before executing this command.
+Start key_mgmt_tool and log on to HSM with a CU identity before running this command.

 Syntax